 - Passau, Germany

 - Nuremberg, Germany

-We started in Budapest.
-It was a gorgeous place to begin.
-The illumination on their parliament building is particularly spectacular at night and it was great to capture from on the Danube River, aboard the Viking cruise ship.
+We started in Budapest, which is a gorgeous place to begin.
+The lights on their parliament building are particularly spectacular at night; it was great the scene from on the Danube River, aboard the Viking cruise ship.

 Our River Cruise Viking Ship: Atla